TEN7-Archive/website-archiver/README.md

 If the container will not start due to a failure of the entrypoint, set the `WEBARCHIVER_SKIP_ENTRYPOINT` environment variable to `true` or `1`, then restart the container.

+## Hosting a pages site on Gitlab

+There is an example `.gitlab-ci.yml` file named `.gitlab-ci.yml.example` that can be used to host a site archived into the default `/public` folder using [Gitlab Pages](https://about.gitlab.com/stages-devops-lifecycle/pages/).
+Simply copy the file and push your repo to Gitlab and you'll be set.

 ## License

 Website Archiver is licensed under GPLv3.
 See `LICENSE` for the complete language.